 Organisations need to be able to demonstrate their compliance

-There is a new requirement to notify data breaches to the regulator
+The GDPR’s requirement to notify data breaches to the regulator

-This change in the law means that organisations can no longer seek to keep quiet about data breaches.
+This change means that organisations can no longer seek to keep quiet about data breaches.
 Under the GDPR organisations may still choose to keep quiet and not notify, but if the data breach becomes public and the regulator finds that the organisation did not comply with the law, any fine is likely to be a lot higher.

 Consent is getting more specific